carltheperson/advanced-js-objects/chapters/chapter-2.md

 ### Well-known Symbols

 Some symbols are considered special to the internals of JavaScript.
-They are known as the *Well-known Symbols*.
+They are known as the *Well-known Symbols*[^well-known-symbols].
 Using them to define property keys can alter internal functionality.
 You can read more about them in [Appendix A](./appendix-a.md).

 ### Property value types

-If property keys are restricted to be only Strings and Symbols, how are property values restricted?
+If property keys are restricted to only strings and symbols, how are property values restricted?
 The answer is that they aren’t.
-Values of properties can be of any type, even other Objects.
+Values of properties can be of any type, even other objects.

 ```js
 const obj = {